osulp/bepress-ojs-xslt/README.md

     - The original project data did not have values in the fulltext_url field, and we used a Google Sheets IMPORTXML function to add them to the dataset.
     - YMMV but our function looked like: `=IMPORTXML({calc_url cell},"html/body/div[@id='olaq']/div[@id='container']/div[@id='wrapper']/div[@id='content']/div[@id='main']/div[@id='display-pdf']/object/@data`
     - Ampersands in the URL must be replaced with the `&amp;` entity
+- Notes on authors:
+    - OJS wants all non-issue-level items to have at least one author.
+The spreadsheet cleanup stage is one opportunity to add those as appropriate.
+Users can also supply a default value for items without specified authors in the local_data.xml configuration file.
+    - Based on the OLAQ project, authors present in the issue level record are considered by the XSLT to be Editors and their information is included within the Issue Description field.

 4. __Export spreadsheet metadata to CSV.__